 What Is Greek Life?

-Fraternities and sororities use Greek letters because the first academic fraternity, Phi Beta Kappa, was started in 1776 — a time when the study of ancient Greek was common in higher education.
+The reason that fraternities and sororities use Greek letters dates back to the first academic fraternity, Phi Beta Kappa in 1776.
+This was a time when the study of ancient Greek was common in higher education.
 The idea of using Greek letters gained popularity because it created a sense of elitism and secrecy, even as the study of Greek dwindled.

-In addition to displaying and wearing Greek letters, fraternities and sororities often have specific membership criteria and secret rituals that can’t be shared.
+In addition to displaying and wearing Greek letters, fraternities and sororities often have specific membership criteria and secret rituals.

-Fraternities and sororities are primarily available to undergraduate students, though some allow graduate students to join.
-Regardless, joining a fraternity or sorority is a lifelong membership that offers opportunities to participate in leadership activities long after graduation.
+Fraternities and sororities are primarily available to undergraduate students.
+However, some chapters allow graduate students to join.
+Joining a fraternity or sorority is a lifelong membership that offers opportunities to participate in leadership activities long after graduation

 Related Resource: Best College Towns in America

-Greek life organizations are governed and supported by larger organizations such as the North American Interfraternity Council (IFC), which unites different fraternities on the same campus.
-Bringing different fraternities is designed to foster a more inclusive Greek community and ensure it remains a beneficial aspect of college life to all its members.
+Greek life organizations are governed and supported by larger national organizations such as the North American Interfraternity Council (IFC).
+The national organizations unite different fraternities on the same college campus.
+The purpose of uniting different fraternities is to foster a more inclusive Greek community.
+This unity ensures it remains a beneficial aspect of college life to all its members.

 Reasons to Join Greek Life

 Greek life organizations can date back decades, offering a rich legacy to those who join.
 While people often associate fraternities and sororities with social life and partying, there’s much more to it than that.
 Plus, many organizations have strict rules on drinking, and some prohibit the consumption of alcohol in chapter houses.